-XJTAG can integrate with your test system
+Integrate XJTAG with your test system

 The standard interface for running XJTAG tests is XJRunner, an easy to use, graphical run-time environment.
 However, these JTAG boundary scan based tests can also be integrated into and run from many other test executives.
 This uses the XJIntegration API to access the functionality of XJRunner and XJAnalyser from other software.

-LabView™ from National Instruments is one of the most popular systems for producing hybrid test systems.
-A full set of XJTAG Virtual Instruments (VIs) and TestStand™ sequences (based on XJIntegration) are freely available so you can quickly and easily integrate XJTAG testing into your LabView test system.
+LabVIEW™ from National Instruments™ is one of the most popular systems for producing hybrid test systems.
+A full set of XJTAG Virtual Instruments (VIs) and TestStand™ sequences (based on XJIntegration) are freely available so you can quickly and easily integrate XJTAG testing into your LabVIEW or TestStand test system.

 These tests can either be run independently or can interact with other test equipment.
-LabWindows™/CVI from National Instruments provides the capability to easily integrate many different test technologies in custom test solutions written in ANSI C. XJTAG tests can be run as part of a CVI test system using supplied .NET standard windows programming interface.
+LabWindows™/CVI™ from National Instruments provides the capability to easily integrate many different test technologies in custom test solutions written in ANSI C. XJTAG tests can be run as part of a CVI test system using the supplied .NET standard windows programming interface.

 XJRun can be configured to run any individual test or group of tests within an XJTAG test setup.
-The value returned from XJRun can be used to allow simple pass/fail results or more informative error codes to be passed back to the ATE machine depending on the capabilities of the control software.
+The value returned from XJRun can be used to allow simple pass/fail results or more informative error codes to be passed back to the caller depending on the capabilities of the control software.

 The main ATE methodologies are the following: